Nico264/rvgl_scripts/README.md

 # State of the scripts
 ## Done
-  Nothing yet

-## WIP
- - Month downloader

-## TBD
- - Car updater
- - Track updater
+ - Download and install assets at a given URL (zip or 7z compressed)
+ - Download month tracks
+ - Fast launch and connect via link

 ### Send me any idea via GitHub issues

 # Requirements
-To use scripts accessing webpages (car/track/month updaters):`sudo -H pip3 install beautifulscraper`
+To use scripts accessing the internet (installers):`sudo -H pip3 install beautifulscraper`